bartekbugala/canvas-game/readme.md

 # Canvas based game - RADIUS

-A small browser based game I made a while ago.
-To learn more about canvas.
+A small browser based game I made a while ago, to learn more about canvas.

 I wanted to try out some ideas on a canvas based game
 - radius changing according to the size of radiuses of other elements.